 Center for Faith and Culture

-Launching in fall 2021, this Center will foster spiritual exploration, authentic dialogue and contemplation of the known and unknown in pursuit of wisdom, healing and human flourishing
+The Center's mission: To foster spiritual exploration, authentic dialogue and contemplation of the known and unknown in pursuit of wisdom, reconciliation and human flourishing.

 Made possible by a gift from Philip, ’71, and Patricia Love, the Center for Faith and Culture will support the Jewell community and beyond on a faith-based journey of growth and discovery.